Our Houses in Devon

 On the outskirts of Barnstaple, you will find several retail parks with all the big-name supermarkets, petrol stations and fast food outlets!

-Magnificent 8 bedroom Georgian rectory enjoying delightful rural views.
-Perfectly restored the property sleeps 16-20 in eight bedrooms and offers all the mod cons and facilities required for relaxing family gatherings and group celebrations.
+Magnificent 9 bedroom Georgian rectory enjoying delightful rural views.
+Perfectly restored the property sleeps 18-22 in nine bedrooms and offers all the mod cons and facilities required for relaxing family gatherings and group celebrations.
+Short breaks and week stays available.
+Out of season we can be flexible on start dates and length of stay, please enquire.

 - 20 seater antique dining table